Student of Games: A unified learning algorithm for both perfect and imperfect information games: Materials and Methods

 \end{theorem}

-The regret $R^{T, \text{full}}$ in Theorem~\ref{thm:main-theorem} is the gap in performance between \gtcfr{} iterations and any possible strategy.
+The regret $R^{T, \text{full}}$ in Theorem~\ref{thm:main-theorem} is the gap in performance between \gtcfr{} iterations and the highest-value strategy.
 Theorem~\ref{thm:main-theorem} shows that the average policy returned by \gtcfr{} converges towards a Nash equilibrium at a rate of $1/\sqrt{T}$, but with some minimum exploitability due to $\epsilon$-error in the value function.
 There is also no additional cost when using \gtcfr{} as the game-solving algorithm for each re-solving search step in continual re-solving: \begin{theorem} Assume we have played a game using continual re-solving, with one initial solve and $D$ re-solving steps.
-Each solving or re-solving step finds an approximate Nash equilibrium through $T$ iterations of \gtcfr{} using an $\epsilon$-noisy value function, public states are never removed from the lookahead tree, the maximum interior size $\sum_{\pubstate{} \in \treeinterior{\mathcal{L}^T}} |\mathcal{S}_i(\pubstate)|$ of all lookahead trees is bounded by $N$, the sum of frontier sizes across all lookahead trees is bounded by $F$, the maximum number of actions at any information sets is $A$, and the maximum difference in values between any two strategies is $U$.
+Each solving or re-solving step finds an approximate Nash equilibrium through $T$ iterations of \gtcfr{} using an $\epsilon$-noisy value function, public states are never removed from the search tree, the maximum interior size $\sum_{\pubstate{} \in \treeinterior{\mathcal{L}^T}} |\mathcal{S}_i(\pubstate)|$ of the tree is always bounded by $N$, the frontier size of the tree is always bounded by $F$, the maximum number of actions at any information states is $A$, and the maximum difference in values between any two strategies is $U$.
 The exploitability of the final strategy is then bounded by $(5D+2)\left(F\epsilon + NU \sqrt{\frac{A}{T}}\right)$. \end{theorem} Theorem~\ref{thm:continual-resolving} is similar to Theorem 1 of \cite{Moravcik17DeepStack}, adapted to \gtcfr{} and using a more detailed error model which can more accurately describe value functions trained on approximate equilibrium strategies.
-It shows that continual re-solving with \gtcfr{} has the general properties we might desire: exploitability decreases with more computation time and decreasing value function error, and does not grow uncontrollably with game length.
-Proofs of the theorems are presented in Appendix~\ref{sec:proofs}.
+It shows that continual re-solving with \gtcfr{} has the general properties we might desire: exploitability decreases with more computation time and decreasing value function error, and only increases linearly with game length.
+Proofs of these theorems are presented as supplementary text.